abyrvalg/ServerQuery/README.md

         console.log(result); //{first : {key : "val"}, second : "value"}
     });
 ```
-### Dominant and buffer modificators
+### Dominant and buffer marker

- If we want to call a resource only to pass it as a parameter to another resource we can use '?' modificator at the beginning of the resource name.
+ If we want to call a resource only to pass it as a parameter to another resource we can use '?' marker at the beginning of the resource name.
  ```javascript
     liteql.call(["?first", {"second" : ["_first.key"]}]).then((result)=>{
         console.log(result); //{second : "value"}
     });
 ```
 If we are interested only in one resource, we don't need to get its key.
-So we can use "!" modificator to get rid of it and have only the resource handler result being returned.
+So we can use "!"  marker to get rid of it and have only the resource handler result being returned.
 ```javascript
      liteql.call(["?first", {"!second" : ["_first.key"]}]).then((result)=>{
         console.log(result); //"value"